ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/ArcPy-Sample-Code.md

 print(AgentLoc)
 print(len(AgentLoc))
 ```
 Here, we follow the same approach.
 One of the key points here is writing correctly the where clause.
+This code uses two nested loops.
+The first one iterates over each element of `AgentLoc` list of lists.
+That is because we need to use
 ```python
 # For every unique [marketer_id, address_type] pair, make a list of unique
 # distances values and get the maximum value